Tom Carpenter – Executive Director

 Phone: 206-292-2850 x21

-Liz Mattson is the Program Coordinator with Hanford Challenge.
+Liz Mattson is the Outreach Director for Hanford Challenge.
 She brings a refreshing spirit of creativity and reflection to the problems posed by Hanford.
 Liz has worked closely with Hanford workers to address safety and health problems they are facing, particularly from chemical vapors in the tank farms.
 She meets with state regulatory agencies and site management to influence their approach to safety issues and their response to injured workers with a goal of having workers’ experience respectfully acknowledged and addressed.

 Liz is very active on the Hanford Advisory Board (HAB) where she is the chair of the Public Involvement and Communications Committee, encouraging a more strategic approach to public involvement at Hanford.
 Liz is also involved on the River and Plateau and Tank Waste Committees of the HAB.